OEC is dedicated to transparency — we create and share reports about our services, expenditures, and outcomes.

 OEC at-a-glance data facts

-Each year, OEC publishes a brief overview of childhood services in Connecticut.
+Each year, OEC publishes a brief overview of childhood service allocations during the previous year in Connecticut.

 |2021 at-a-glance document|